KieranSweeden/llama-log/TESTING.md

 The results were almost entirely positive.
 The only problem that was presented was a visual one, that being the progress bar of the forms not animating as intended.

+A problem that has surfaced however is the warnings within the console of developer tools.
+The warnings relate to popper.js in that two files could not be fetched.
+This is beyond my understanding as a developer so in the interest of time I've decided to put it within the backlog.
+Considering it's not impactful to the user's experience both visually and functionally, this is a low priority task and should be tackled when time presents itself.

 ### Software

 The following browsers were used to test Llama Log: